MarlinFirmware/Marlin/README.md

 ## What's in this fork?

+Marlin is built for 3D printers.
+But frankly, it's just a very advanced version of what GRBL should have been.
+So, instead of attempting to get VFD spindles (and CNC routers) to work in GRBL, I decided to use Marlin instead.

+As for a client, CNCJS will do the trick.

+## VFD code

 This fork contains code for CNC spindles driven by a VFD through an RS485 protocol.
-It's a WIP, don't expect it to work yet.
 I'm using a P2 converter of Huanyang, using a non-std modbus.
-For more background on how this works, see the [protocol specs and R&D](Marlin/blob/2.0.x/Marlin/src/feature/P2A_VFD_Modbus_Protocol.md), which have been tested already in a small arduino application and is working.
+For more background on how this works, see the [protocol specs and R&D](docs/P2A_VFD_Modbus_Protocol.md), which have been tested already in a small arduino application (and is working).

 Note that P2 VFD's have a different protocol than other Huanyang VFD's.
 However, it is pretty easy to use different protocol commands, because the basic structure is more or less the same.
+The commands for other VFD's can be found [here](https://github.com/bdring/Grbl_Esp32/blob/master/Grbl_Esp32/Spindles/HuanyangSpindle.cpp).

 Why modbus/RS485?
 Well, if you want 10.000 RPM, you don't want 9000 RPM or 8000 RPM.
 A digital protocol is much more stable and robust for sending digital data.
 Second, feedback.
 If you set your spindle to 10.000 RPM, it will take some time to get to that speed.
 You